 Feeling happy in and about your life

-A well-renowned research about the relationship between money and happiness, was published in 2010 by Nobel Prize winners Angus Deaton and Daniel Kahneman.
+Well-renowned research about the relationship between money and happiness was published in 2010 by Nobel Prize winners Angus Deaton and Daniel Kahneman.
 In their research, they made a distinction between being happy in your life and being happy with your life.

 - Being happy in your life is about your feeling of happiness.
 It’s about the emotions you experience such as happiness, sorrow, anger and warmth.

 - Being happy with your life is about how you evaluate your life, how happy are you about your life?